coder-extreme/advent_of_code/README.md

 Um... as I said above, you can use them, free of charge.
 The MIT license is there for that reason.
 So... yeah.

 ## Issues
 Please, if you want to, update the code to be optimised.
 I would appreciate that.
+I'm anything but an expert.
+So, if you (whoever you are) see an issue with my code, change it so that I can learn more about PHP and best practises!